 Dan meanwhile has made contact with a group of Theron rebels, led by his old friend Volstar who have located the second communicator that the Mekon uses to control the Selektrobots.

 Unfortunately the rocket they have built is not capable of releasing the war head from a safe distance and returning to land, as they lack the resources.
-Thus it is a suicide mission.
+Therefore it is a suicide mission.
 Dan nevertheless accepts and goes to destroy the Mekon’s second control device.
 Dare is successful in destroying it just as the Selektrobots arrive on the earth.
 The Mekon’s army is completely defeated and he is captured once again.
 Dan meanwhile is rescued from certain death by Sir Hubert in the Anastasia.
 Unfortunately the ship is almost destroyed by the Treens who on the last order of the Mekon try and kill Dan.

-Dan is able to land the Anastasia in the lava belt of Venus where a gigantic monster known as the Silicon Mass that dwells.
+Dan is able to land the Anastasia in the lava belt of Venus where a gigantic monster known as the Silicon Mass dwells.
 Dan is able to escape with the aid of his friends and the Therons.
 He is also able to rescue his ship from being devoured by the Silicon mass using technology gleaned from the Treens.

 The Mekon however quickly manages to escape, though in his attempt he is seemingly consumed by the Silicon Mass.
 Dan believes he has seen the last of the monster, but Digby has a feeling he has escaped.